instadeepai/Mava/README.md

 <img src="docs/images/mava_distributed_training.png" width="45%">
 </p>

 The `Executor` is the part of the system that interacts with the environment, takes actions for each agent and observes the next state as a collection of observations, one for each agent in the system.
 Essentially, executors are the multi-agent version of the Actor class in Acme and are themselves constructed through feeding to the executor a dictionary of policy networks.
 The `Trainer` is responsible for sampling data from the Dataset originally collected from the executor and updating the parameters for every agent in the system.
 Trainers are therefore the multi-agent version of the Learner class in Acme.
 The `Dataset` stores all of the information collected by the executors in the form of a collection of dictionaries for the actions, observations and rewards with keys corresponding to the individual agent ids.
+The basic system design is shown on the left in the above figure.
 Several examples of system implementations can be viewed [here][Systems].

 ### Distributed system training

 Mava shares much of the design philosophy of Acme for the same reason: to allow a high level of composability for novel research (i.e. building new systems) as well as making it possible to scale systems in a simple way, using the same underlying multi-agent RL system code.
-In the latter case, the system executor (which is responsible for data collection) is distributed across multiple processes each with a copy of the environment.
-Each process collects and stores data which the Trainer uses to update the parameters of the actor networks used within each executor.
+Mava uses [Launchpad](launchpad) for creating distributed programs.
+In Mava, the system executor (which is responsible for data collection) is distributed across multiple processes each with a copy of the environment.
+Each process collects and stores data which the Trainer uses to update the parameters of all the actor networks used within each executor.
+This approach to distributed system training is illustrated on the right in the figure above.

 ## Supported environments